 - the length of time since the conviction that involves a clean record.13

-Note that Board proceedings are not designed to “punish” a licensee like criminal proceedings.
-Rather, they are designed to help the Board assess whether a licensee poses a danger to the public.
+Note that Board proceedings are not designed to “punish” you like criminal proceedings.
+Rather, they are designed to help the Board assess whether you pose a danger to the public.

 This is where rehabilitative evidence comes into play.
-It helps the Pharmacy Board determine whether a pharmacist continues to present a danger to the public, post-conviction.
+It helps the Pharmacy Board determine whether you continue to present a danger to the public after your conviction.

 Yes.
-A pharmacist can fight a disciplinary action by way of a settlement or an administrative hearing.
+As a pharmacist, you can fight disciplinary action through a settlement or an administrative hearing.

-If a pharmacist receives an “Accusation” from the Board, the document notifies the professional that the Board seeks to discipline the party by suspending or revoking his/her license.
+If you receive an “Accusation” from the Board, the Board seeks to discipline you by suspending or revoking your license.

-At this point, the pharmacist or pharmacy technician (or his/her lawyer) can try to negotiate a settlement with the Board to limit the extent of discipline.
+At this point, you or your lawyer can try to negotiate a settlement with the Board to limit the extent of discipline.

-If the parties cannot settle the matter, the pharmacist has the right to appear at an administrative hearing before the Board can impose any type of discipline.
+If you cannot settle the matter, you have the right to appear at an administrative hearing before the Board can impose any type of discipline.
+Note that you must request a hearing within 15 days of the Accusation, or else you waive your right to one.

 Administrative hearings are conducted before an administrative law judge (ALJ) and are held at the Office of Administrative Hearings (OAH).

 The Pharmacy Board is represented by a lawyer from the California Attorney General’s Office.
-The convicted pharmacist has the right to be represented by a criminal defense lawyer, at his/her own expense.
+You have the right to be represented by a criminal defense lawyer, at your own expense.

 The hearing is like a California criminal or civil jury trial.
 Both sides can present evidence to support their respective cases.